aristocratos/bashtop/README.md

 * UI menu for changing all config file options.
 * Auto scaling graph for network usage.

+## Compability

+Should work on most modern linux distributions with a truecolor capable terminal.

+## Dependencies

+**bash** (v4.4 or later) Script functionality will most probably brake with earlier versions.
+Bash version 5 is higly recommended to make use of $EPOCHREALTIME variable instead of alot of external date command calls.

 ## Screenshots

 Main UI showing details for a selected process.